 Our state's workers' compensation laws are just the opposite.
 If you suffer a scar at work, you are capped at 50 weeks of compensation (i.e. two-thirds of your average weekly wage "x" 50) for this aspect of your injury.
 Therefore, if the weekly check you received while you were out of work was for $400, the most you could receive for scarring would be $20,000.
 That is not to say you would be prevented from receiving additional money for other injuries, only that South Carolina law caps what you may obtain due to the scar.

 In sum, accident victims are likely to receive far greater compensation for scarring in a civil action than a workers' comp claim.
 And while most scars heal within the first year, some are permanent.
 It is my sincere hope that you heal and never require money for permanent injury.
 Nonetheless, much like people who went to medical school to help patients get well, I practice law to help people recover from accidents.
 Now that you have found my firm, you no longer have to battle the insurance companies by yourself.
-Call me today for a free consultation at 803-790-2800.
-My office is in Columbia, SC, but my practice helps injured people in Lexington, Greenville, Myrtle Beach, and across the entire state.
+Personal injury attorney Kenneth E. Berger is here to help you.